-7. WARRANTS
+8. WARRANTS AND DERIVATIVES

-In connection with the Note Agreement, on August 11, 2021 the Company granted Warrants to purchase up to 33,357 shares of common stock at a price of \$0.01 per share.
-The Warrants are exercisable at any time through the tenth anniversary from the date of grant.
-The Warrants have customary anti-dilution provisions for stock splits, stock dividends and recapitalizations of the Company's common stock.
-The Warrants have been determined to be liability classified as the exercise price may be reduced and result in the issuance of additional shares in connection with the sale of the Company if such warrants are not assumed.
-The warrants were initially recorded at fair value with a corresponding debt discount (see Note 6) at grant date and are subsequently remeasured to fair value each reporting period.
-The Company recorded a fair value loss of \$509 thousand, which is included in other income, net in the condensed consolidated statements of operations for the six months ended June 30, 2022.
-The fair value of the warrant liability as of June 30, 2022 and December 31, 2021 was \$1.1 million and \$561 thousand, respectively, and is included in other long-term liabilities in the condensed consolidated balance sheets.
-As of June 30, 2022, none of the warrants have been exercised.
+In connection with the Note Agreement, on August 11, 2021 the Company granted Legacy Liability Warrants to purchase up to33,357 shares of common stock at a price of \$0.01 per share.
+The Legacy Liability Warrants were exercisable at any time through the tenth anniversary from the date of grant.
+The Legacy Liability Warrants had customary anti-dilution provisions for stock splits, stock dividends and recapitalizations of the Company's common stock.
+In addition, in connection with issuance of the additional notes payable in July 2022, the Company granted additional Legacy Liability Warrants to purchase up to 13,343 shares of Common Stock that had a fair value of \$428 thousand at issuance.
+The Legacy Liability Warrants had been determined to be liability classified as the exercise price may be reduced and result in the issuance of additional shares in connection with the sale of the Company if such Legacy Liability Warrants are not assumed.
+The Legacy Liability Warrants were initially recorded at fair value with a corresponding debt discount (Note 7) at grant date and are subsequently remeasured to fair value each reporting period.
+The Company recorded a fair value loss on the Legacy Liability Warrants of \$208 thousand and \$717 thousand for the three and nine months ended September 30, 2022, respectively, which is included in other (loss) income, net on the condensed consolidated statements of operations.
+The Company did not recognize a change in fair value on the Legacy Liability Warrants during the three and nine months ended September 30, 2021.
+The fair value of the warrant liability as of December 31, 2021 was \$561 thousand, and is included in other long-term liabilities in the condensed consolidated balance sheets.
+All Legacy Liability Warrants were settled in connection with the closing of the Business Combination.

-The Company has determined the warrant liability to be a Level 3 fair value measurement.
-The Company utilizes the Black-Scholes-Merton ("Black-Scholes") model to determine the fair value of the Warrants at each reporting date.
-The significant inputs utilized in the Black-Scholes model as of June 30, 2022 and December 31, 2021 were as follows:
+The Company had determined the warrant liability to be a Level 3 fair value measurement.
+The Company utilizes the Black-Scholes-Merton ("Black-Scholes") model to determine the fair value of the Legacy Liability Warrants at each reporting date.
+The significant inputs utilized in the Black-Scholes model as of December 31, 2021 were as follows.

-June 30, 2022 Decem ber 31, 2021

-Common Stock Fair Value Per Share \$ 32.07 \$ 16.81
+Common Stock Fair Value Per Share Exercise Price Per Share December 31, 2021

-Exercise Price Per Share \$ 0.01 \$ 0.01
+Exercise Price Per Share \$ 16.81

+\$ 0.01

-Volatility 75.7% 75.7%
+Volatility 75.7%

-Risk-free rate 3.25% 0.53%
+Risk-free rate 0.53%

-Expected Dividend Rate 0.0% 0.0%
+Expected Dividend Rate 0.0%

-The expected dividend rate is 0.0% as the Company has not and does not intend to pay dividends.
+The expected dividend rate was0.0% as the Company has not and does not intend to pay dividends.
 The Company utilized the probability weighted expected return method ("PWERM") to value the Company's common stock.
-The Company's common stock fair value per share under the PWERM was determined by applying a probability weighting to a stay-private scenario and a sale scenario.
-The probability weighted common stock fair value was adjusted for lack of marketability by applying a blended discount of 23% to arrive at the concluded common stock fair value included in the Black-Scholes model.

-The following table summarizes the changes in the warrant liability included in other long-term liabilities (in thousands):
+The following table summarizes the changes in the warrant liability included in other long-term liabilities that were issued in connection with the Note Agreement (in thousands):

+Warrant

+Liability

 Balance as of December 31, 2021 \$ 561

+Legacy Liability Warrants issued 428

-Change in fair value of warrant liability 509
+Change in fair value 717

+Settlement of warrant liability in common stock (1,706)

-Balance as of June 30, 2022 \$1.070
+Balance as of September 30, 2022 \$